 Ways to Reduce Holiday Stress and Bring More Joy

-Coping with stress is a year-round battle for some, but the holiday season presents a unique set of challenges..
+Coping with stress is a year-round battle for some, but the holiday season presents a unique set of challenges.
 While there are a number of considerations, the following five tips may offer some help:

 - Set and stick to a budget to avoid adding financial pressure

-This time of year comes with hopes of beautifully wrapped gifts and lots fun and food with friends and family – all of which can to put a drain on your finances.
+This time of year comes with hopes of beautifully wrapped gifts and lots of fun and food with friends and family – all of which can tend to put a drain on your finances.
 Try to set a realistic spending limit, and avoid further financial worry.
 And remember, sometimes the best gift is simply spending time with our loved ones.

 - Set realistic expectations for holiday events